amirulalfaris/Intel-CKT-Training-git-Repo/README.md

   + In Ideal case the subtrate and source terminal is connected to ground .
   + In real case the substrate and source may not have the some potential .
-  + Therefore to achieve the same potential or rhe source-to-substrate pn junction must always be zero or reverse biased,
+  + Therefore to achieve the same potential , source-to-substrate pn junction must always be zero or reverse biased,
   + So VSB must always be greater than or equal to zero.
   + Same concept as the flat band voltage to achieve balance voltage due to the non ideal effect.
+  + Why VSB ?
+Why not VBS ? - Since the substrate is p type and the source is n type , if we applied a VBS , it will be a diode since it is foward bias .
+Meaning that there is a current flow from the subtrate to source .

  + The space charge region width under the oxide increases from the original value when Vsb is applied.
  + With an applied VSB>0, there is more charge associated with this region.
+Qd is increasing .
+Surface potential Fi(s) also will increases .
  + The positive charge on the top metal gate must increase to compensate for the increased negative space charge in order to reach the threshold inversion point.
 So when VSB>0, the threshold voltage of the n-channel MOSFET increases .

  <img width="238" alt="image" src="https://user-images.githubusercontent.com/121993910/212842753-decdf21a-b461-4e28-8e1d-3b89daf0a0e8.png">